kbot7/noterizr/dev-log.md

 2024-08-18 00:26
 A note is a document.
 Therefore, I should approach this as a document database problem.
+Perhaps use a standard like BSON for document storage.
+See https://bsonspec.org/spec.html

 Consider using actual files in directories.
 Consider pros and cons.
 Also consider a file-based database, which would be better for encryption.